ZIPP 303 NSW – THE NEW BEST PERFORMER ALL-AROUND CARBON CLINCHER WHEELS

 Well, there is a new Best Performer and the 303 NSW is it.

-The 303 NSW handles better, rolls better, climbs better, brakes better and deals with crosswinds better than the 303 Firecrest and every other all-around wheelset I and my fellow tester Nate have ridden.
+The 303 NSW handles better, rolls better, climbs better, brakes better and deals with crosswinds better than the 303 Firecrest and every other carbon clincher wheelset I and my fellow tester Nate have ridden.
 It sustains your momentum like a much deeper wheelset, accelerates like a much lighter one and is stiffer and more responsive than its predecessor.

 (Author drops the mike….)